Benchmarks

 3. Better iteration counts.
 Mehrotra predictor-corrector with Gondzio centrality corrections (enabled by default) cuts iterations by 20–40% on many problems.

-4. Fallback cascade.
-NE-to-LS reformulation, two-phase restoration, and multi-solver fallback recover problems Ipopt cannot solve.
+5. Fallback cascade.
+Two-phase restoration (GN fast path + NLP robust fallback) and multi-solver fallback recover ~7 additional problems Ipopt cannot solve.

 Where Ipopt is faster